willytedjakusuma/car_park/README.md

     ```yaml
     database_url: postgres://postgres:mypass@localhost:5433/car_park_development
     ```
+3. Rename `env.example` to `.env` and fill it according to your postgres setup
-2. Run this command to start setup
+4. Run this command to start setup
     ```bash
     bin/setup
     ```
-3. Wait until the setup is finished
+5. Wait until the setup is finished
-4. Start Amber server with `amber watch`
+6. Start Amber server with `amber watch`

 Now you can visit http://localhost:3000/ from your browser / Postman